omgslinux/nginx-vhost-generator/README.md

 You can do this by modifying the LOGDIRFORMAT variable in getLogDirFormat function in defaults.inc, or define LOGDIRFORMAT in single vhosts.
 The directory for logs will be /var/log/nginx/$LOGDIRFORMAT.
 * If SSL_CERTIFICATE is empty or not set, there will be no https block
+* Some templates need extra config files in the _conf/ directory that will be copied to /etc/nginx/conf directory when necessary.
+Make sure that, AFTER using a template, the copied files suit your needs and don't break anything.
+It's suggested that in case of conflict, use the copied definitions for other sites in order to avoid generated files not to work.
+If the necessary file already exists in the targe directory, no copy will take place.
+* Similarly, files in _snippets/ directory will be copied when necessary to /etc/nginx/snippets directory.
+* For php and fastcgi, try to update your nginx installation after copying, so $upstream_php points to the default php fastcgi to be used in fastcgi_pass by default in the php sites.
 * When you are finished, you can generate the config file by running ./mkvhost.sh <dir>, which will:
     * Include any .inc file inside <dir>
     * Create/Overwrite the config file in ../sites-available, for both HTTP and HTTPS in the same file